 “Acquisitions can be a fluid way to add $10-15 million to your top line,” says Haas, president and CEO.
 “You could go out and get a customer like PepsiCo and add $15-20 million in logistics business, but those are few and far between and not easy to come by.
 With an acquisition, the growth comes to you.”

 In 2012, All Pro acquired an Elyria-based trucking company that specialized in hazardous material transport because Haas needed hazmat-endorsed drivers to meet customers’ increasing demands.
-The company is approaching $100 million in revenue, has 225 employees and runs about a million square feet of warehouse and distribution space.
+The company has 225 employees and runs about a million square feet of warehouse and distribution space.

 Currently eyeing his next acquisition, Haas shares his strategies for making every M&A transaction a win-win.